 Cap Rate = Net Operating Income ÷ Property Value

 Sometimes the cap rate is reported as pro forma, which includes projections that have not been realized, so they could turn out to be wrong — something that a potential investor should keep in mind when performing due diligence for a REIT.

-One problem with using cap rates is that the value depends on the assessed value of the property, which can vary depending on how the property value is determined, such as from cost of funds, expected rents, or other methods.
+One problem with using cap rates is that the value depends on the assessed value of the property, which varies depending on how the property value is determined, such as from cost of funds, expected rents, or other methods.
 Another consideration is that cap rates can be misleading, because a rising cap rate can be due to an increasing NOI or because property values are decreasing.
 Less fluctuating is the forward implied cap rate, which divides NOI by the enterprise value, which is the assessed value of the business by the market, equal to the market capitalization + company debt + other potential liabilities:

 Forward Implied Cap Rate = Net Operating Income ÷ Enterprise Value

-The performance of REITs are also measured by the funds from operations (FFO), which is basically cash flow from operations, equal to NOI, then adding back depreciation and amortization, since these tax deductions do not require an outlay of cash; therefore, they can be used to pay dividends.
+The performance of REITs are also measured by the funds from operations (FFO), which is similar to cash flow from operations, equal to NOI, then adding back depreciation and amortization, since these tax deductions do not require an outlay of cash; therefore, they can be used to pay dividends.
 Gains or losses from the sale of property or investments are not considered when calculating net income, because these are generally one-time events.
 So the FFO measures the viability of the REIT, including the ability to continue making dividend payments, since such payments depend on a steady cash flow.

 Funds from Operations = Net Operating Income + Depreciation + Amortization

 Sometimes different REITs are compared using a price-to-FFO ratio (P/FFO), like the price-to-earnings ratio used to compare stocks.
 The inverse of this ratio, FFO/P, which is the earnings yield for a REIT, is also sometimes used.